Privacy Policy

 We may need to request specific information from you to help us confirm your identity and ensure you have the right to access your Personal Data (or to exercise any of your other rights).
 This is a security measure to ensure that Personal Data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

-• Members of the SunSave Group – As needed facilitate our operations business, services and products.
+• Members of the Sunsave group of companies – As needed facilitate our operations business, services and products.

 • Suppliers – for the purposes of delivering, installing and maintaining products purchased from us